ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 Classes section:

-- Classes are separated in three groups classes that format text, classes tha obtain hours and minutes, and classes that do the mathematic logic to solve the problem.
+- Classes are separated in three groups classes that format text, classes that obtain hours and minutes, and classes that do the mathematic logic to solve the problem.
 - mathemathics operations use hour and minutes to get results.

 Extra validations